Have a question about The Exodus Road? Chances are, it’s answered here:

 We are also in the process of developing several business concepts which will hopefully fuel both rescue work internationally and continue to underwrite the administrative costs of the stateside office.

-19. Is The Exodus Road a Christian organization?
+19. Is The Exodus Road a faith-based organization?

-http://vimeo.com/87194713 We also believe that because we work in primarily non-christian nations, it is important to reach out in a neutral way to the governments with which we work.
+We also believe that because we work internationally, it is important for us to reach out in a neutral way to the governments with which we work.
 Right now, our teams in the field represent five different religious beliefs, including Islam, Buddhism, Hinduism, and Christian.

-Having said that, the members of executive leadership do identify with the Christian faith and are motivated for justice out of their belief and love for Jesus Christ.
-Currently, many of the after-care facilities in our network are also faith-based.
+Having said that, the members of the executive leadership at this time do identify with the Christian faith and are motivated for justice out of their faith.
+Currently, many, but not all, of the after care facilities in our network are also faith-based.
+You can read an article we wrote about this philosophy HERE.

 20. How does a typical case work and where does the money go?